felipe797/Aedes_microbiome/README.md

 Microbiome analysis of Aedes aegypti

-This scripts hereing contained were useed for the analysis of whole-genome shotgun short reads of the mosquito Aedes aegypti (Salgado et al)
+This scripts herein contained were useed for the analysis of whole-genome shotgun short reads of the mosquito Aedes aegypti (Salgado et al)

-This repo includes the following steps:
+This repo includes the following analyses:

 Filtering the microbial community matrix
 Extracting reads for specific taxa from fastq files